A Runtime-Adaptive Transformer Neural Network Accelerator on FPGAs: Evaluation and Results

 Table~\ref{fpga} compares the performance of our accelerator, \textbf{\textit{ADAPTOR}}, with other FPGA-based accelerators.
-Each of these accelerators is optimized for specific TNN models, with some designed specifically for sparse computations.
+Each of these accelerators is optimized for specific TNN models, with some designed for sparse computations.
 TRAC \cite{plagwitz_trac_2022} is the only one that automatically generates accelerator code based on the target FPGA and TNN architecture.
-Since \textbf{\textit{ADAPTOR}} was synthesized once with fixed hardware resources and bit width, and implemented on a different platform without sparsity, we evaluated metrics such as throughput (GOPS), power consumption, normalized throughput (GOPS per DSP or GOPS per LUT), and power efficiency (GOPS per watt) for a fair comparison. \textbf{\textit{ADAPTOR}} achieved 1.9$\times$ and 2.25$\times$ higher GOPS compared to the accelerators by Qi et al. in \cite{qi_accommodating_2021} and \cite{qi_accelerating_2021}, respectively, for a shallow transformer.
-Its normalized throughput was also higher, indicating more efficient DSP and LUT usage without relying on sparsity, whereas Qi et al. applied block balanced pruning and complex block row storage format.
-Qi et al.'s four-layer transformer encoder \cite{qi_accelerating_2021} was 1.7$\times$ slower and 2$\times$ less resource-efficient than \textbf{\textit{ADAPTOR}} although they applied hierarchical pruning.
-TRAC \cite{plagwitz_trac_2022} used fewer DSPs and LUTs but reported 3.2$\times$ higher GOPS and 8.4$\times$ higher GOPS/DSP.
-None of these accelerators applied tiling or described any partitioning scheme to accelerate large models such as BERT, but our work includes those.
-Tzanos et al.'s work \cite{tzanos_hardware_2022} is more comparable to \textbf{\textit{ADAPTOR}}, as they applied tiling and utilized more resources to achieve speeds 1.6 times faster with GOPS /DSP similar to \textbf{\textit{ADAPTOR}}.
+Since \textbf{\textit{ADAPTOR}} was synthesized once with fixed hardware resources and bit width, and implemented on a dense model without sparsity, we evaluated throughput (GOPS), power consumption, normalized throughput (GOPS per DSP or GOPS per LUT), and power efficiency (GOPS per watt) for a fair comparison. \textbf{\textit{ADAPTOR}} achieved 1.9$\times$ and 2.25$\times$ higher GOPS compared to the accelerators by Qi et al. in \cite{qi_accommodating_2021} and \cite{qi_accelerating_2021}, respectively, for a shallow transformer.
+Its normalized throughput was also higher, indicating more efficient DSP and LUT usage without relying on pruning, whereas Qi et al. employed block balanced pruning and block row storage.
+Qi et al.'s four-layer transformer encoder \cite{qi_accelerating_2021} was 1.7$\times$ slower and 2$\times$ less resource-efficient than \textbf{\textit{ADAPTOR}} even with hierarchical pruning.
+TRAC \cite{plagwitz_trac_2022} consumed fewer DSPs and LUTs but reported 3.2$\times$ higher GOPS and 8.4$\times$ higher GOPS/DSP.
+None of these accelerators incorporated tiling or partitioning schemes to support large models such as BERT, which our design explicitly addresses.
+Tzanos et al. \cite{tzanos_hardware_2022} applied tiling and used more resources, achieving 1.6$\times$ higher speed with GOPS/DSP comparable to \textbf{\textit{ADAPTOR}}.

-Fig.\ref{GOPS_DSP} illustrates the variations in DSP consumption as the tile size of the MHA and FFN layers changes.
-As DSP utilization increases, GOPS rises up to a certain point.
-However, as shown in Fig.\ref{tile_select}, the frequency decreases beyond certain tile sizes.
-This results in a reduction of GOPS to 30 and 32 for 65\% and 70\% DSP utilization, respectively.